louiey-dev/flutter_xterm_uart_terminal/README.md

   - put time stamp at front of each line in log file
 - Log start/stop button add
 - screen overflow error fix in case of Settings screen smaller than screen height
-- Log file is not close when com port closed

 ## History